-You’ve seen the signs at almost every street corner or off-ramp, “Cash for houses in Greater Cincinnati and Northern Kentucky.”
+You’ve seen the signs at almost every street corner or off-ramp, “Cash for houses in Northern Kentucky.”
 Some of these are cartoonish signs and others might even be handwritten, nailed to a light pole.
 Some cash for houses signs makes claims they buy houses in any condition and for competitive rates and all cash.

 If you need or want to sell your home, this looks like the perfect opportunity to sell quickly without the headaches of preparing a property for showing.